Sharpest-Marble/taylorswift/README.md

 And that's it!
 Answer the questions and you'll see a list of the top five songs which match your current mood and relationship status.

-The included Jupyter notebook shows a complete example.
+The included Jupyter notebook shows a complete example. (from the original taylorswift library)